Stroke can cause a number of different physical and emotional secondary effects. One of the most common emotional challenges after stroke is anxiety.

 Instead, for chronic anxiety, doctors prefer to prescribe antidepressants such as venlafaxine.

 Because anxiety medications are so powerful, they should only be used when natural alternatives are not effective.
-Never start or stop any anxiety medication without consulting your doctor first.
+Never start, alter the dosage, or stop any anxiety medication without consulting your doctor first.